hunter-teacher-cert/sedc73600-currdev-fall23/README.md

   * Assignment:
     * What CS class would you like to develop?

-* Week 4 - Forming Curriculum Groups, Filedwork Observation planning
+* Week 4/5 - Forming Curriculum Groups, Filedwork Observation planning
-  * Asyn discussion:
+  * Asynch :
-    * Start to fill out the fieldwork pairing grid: https://docs.google.com/spreadsheets/d/1-PMLanyRCiPXh0XkTkidjq4Tpoz8PNJv7vY66qN5__g/edit#gid=0
+    * Start to fill out the fieldwork:
   * Assignment:
     * Create your unit plan proposal.